Phantom Piezo Preamp Modules are available from the shop here.

 As you can see, the lower -3dB point is at about 8.5Hz.
 This suggests that neither our back-of-an-envelope assessment nor the simulation is correct.
 Assuming the input capacitance is 11nF, we can calculate (from the 1/(2*Pi*R*C) formula) the input resistance as 1.7 M Ohms.
 This suggests that we should not have included the values of R4 and R7 in our initial assessment and the input resistance is set by R5 || R9.

-Note that the actual system low-frequency response you will see is a function of the phantom preamp and the characteristics of the input stage of the following microphone preamp.
+Note that the actual system low-frequency response you will see is a function of the coupling between the Phantom Preamp and the characteristics of the input stage of the following microphone preamp.

 High frequency response